Council Members

 Dr Saeideh Khosroshahi is a Regulatory Economist at Essential Services Commission.
 She has supported the delivery of various water and transport price review projects since 2019.
 Saeideh is also an experienced university educator and researcher.
 Her research on conservation tariffs and customers’ preferences have been published in leading international journals.
 Prior to joining the Commission in 2019, Saeideh was a lecturer at the La Trobe University and University of South Australia.
 She holds a PhD in water economics from La Trobe University and she is passionate about supporting young female economists and promoting their voices.

-Office Bearer - Nicolas Alexiou
+Office Bearer - Julie Toth

-Office Bearer - Brendan Coates
+Office Bearer - Michael Falk

-Office Bearer - Michael Coelli
+Office Bearer - Trent Wiltshire

 Office Bearer - Anita Doraisami